Photos by Richard Smith and Gregory Koch, Stadium Journey

 The arena is nicely designed and offers great, unobstructed views no matter where you are in the facility.
 Even the nosebleed seats do not feel too far away from the action.

-Capital One Arena is located in the Chinatown neighborhood of Washington, DC, and sits atop the Gallery Place Station of the Washington Metro subway system.
-There is a multitude of bars and restaurants in the area that are quite excellent such as Fuddruckers, Greene Turtle, Chinatown Express.
+Capital One Arena is located in the Chinatown neighborhood of Washington, DC., and sits atop the Gallery Place station of the Washington Metro subway system.
+There is a multitude of bars and restaurants in the area that are quite excellent such as Shake Shake, Greene Turtle, and my favorite, Chinatown Express.

-A few of my favorites away from the area are Smith Commons (in the Atlas Arts District), Doi Moi (Logan Circle) and Bar Charley (near Dupont Circle).
+A few of my favorites away from the area are Toki Underground (in the Atlas Arts District), Doi Moi (Logan Circle) and Bar Charley (near Dupont Circle).
 A good suggestion is to stop by Bar Charley for some great craft cocktails and walk the few blocks over to Doi Moi to finish up with some great Asian small plates.

 Did I mention you are right in the middle of Washington, DC?
 The amount of attractions, museums, restaurants and other sights are astounding.
 Spend some time pre or postgame seeing the many things around this great city.
-The new African American History museum just opened recently as well as the National Portrait Gallery, which is located across the street from the arena, are great choices.
+The African American History museum, as well as the National Portrait Gallery, which is located across the street from the arena, are great choices.

 The fans are louder than they used to be.
-The “Let’s go Caps!” chant used to be drowned out by the opposing team fans, especially if it is the Rangers, Flyers or Red Wings.
-Now it seems like the local fans are trying especially hard to overcome their “guests.”
+The "Let's go Caps!" chant used to be drowned out by the opposing team fans, especially if it is the Rangers, Flyers or Red Wings.
+Now it seems like the local fans overcome their “guests”.

-The Capitals are still the best supported sports team in DC.
-The Redskins may fill up a bigger stadium 8 times a year, but the fans here show their support to a team that may also be the overall best performing local team.
+The Capitals are the best supported sports team in DC.
+The Commanders may play in a bigger stadium eight times a year, but the fans here show their support to a team that may also be the overall best performing local team.

 You will also spend quite a bit of time walking around DC.
 It is large and spread out.
 So bring some good walking shoes.